Middlebury College Department of Public Safety

-Complete information on safety and security at Middlebury College is available at Public Safety website or by request at the Middlebury College Department of Public Safety.
+Complete information on safety and security at Middlebury College is available at the Public Safety website or by request at the Middlebury College Department of Public Safety.

 Weapons are prohibited on the Middlebury College campus.
 Replicas of weapons are also prohibited unless they are possessed or stored in accordance to the Storage and Exceptions policies below.
 Discovery of a weapon in a College building, residence hall, on College grounds, locked in a vehicle on College grounds, or in the possession of a student or employee on campus, or any other violation of the weapons regulations, may result in confiscation of the weapon and disciplinary action against the owner and/or person in possession.